Gaselee Expedition: The expedition

 Allied troops suffered from severe illnesses, unsanitary conditions, diarrhea, flies, and other pests.
 General Dorwood cautioned advance, urging 60,000 men to be ready before going forward since he witnessed the Chinese pound the Allied forces with their weaponry at Tianjin.
 The Chinese destroyed the railroads and junk ships to prevent the Allied advance.
 German Field Marshal Alfred von Waldersee was selected as supreme commander, but he was in Germany with his soldiers.
 Lieutenant-General Sir Alfred Gaselee was chosen as temporary commander of the expedition because the Alliance was prejudiced against the non-white Japanese General Yamaguchi Motomi even though he was the highest-ranking officer.

 Only 2,500 soldiers and marines were on hand to maintain a position some ten miles in length, with all communication with the fleet cut off for a considerable time.
 But the troops of the Powers were being rushed to the scene with the utmost dispatch possible.
-Not, however, until 14 July had enough reinforcements arrived from the coast to relieve after severe fighting the beleaguered force and to capture the entire city, which was indispensable as a base of operations against Peking.
+Not, however, until 14 July had enough reinforcements arrived from the coast to relieve after severe fighting the beleaguered force and to capture the entire city, which was indispensable as a base of operations against Beijing.
 Then came another distressing wait before the advance on the capital could begin.
 This was largely on account of the changed opinions regarding Chinese valor and the effectiveness of their resistance to the Seymour expedition.
-As it was, the Allies would have tarried at Tientsin for additional reinforcements some weeks longer had not the British and American commanders threatened to proceed alone with their contingents and risk the consequences.
-Although it was felt, so had the estimation of Chinese prowess been increased, that at least 50,000 troops were necessary, some thought 70,000, successfully to invade the interior, the second relief expedition to Peking finally got under way, on 4 August, The main force was composed of approximately 22,000 troops from the following countries: United States, 2,000; Japan, 10,000; Russia, 4,000; Britain, 3,000; France, 800; Germany, 200; Austria, 100; and Italy, 100.
+As it was, the Allies would have tarried at Tianjin for additional reinforcements some weeks longer had not the British and American commanders threatened to proceed alone with their contingents and risk the consequences.
+Although it was felt, so had the estimation of Chinese prowess been increased, that at least 50,000 troops were necessary, some thought 70,000, successfully to invade the interior, the second relief expedition to Peking finally got under way, on 4 August, The main force was composed of approximately 22,000 troops from the following countries: Japan 10,000; Russia 4,000; Britain 3,000; United States 2,000; France 800; Germany 200; Austria 100; and Italy 100.

 The expedition ended in victory at the Battle of Peking.